We were born on this “island” in 1987 (Marina) and 1988 (Marco).

-The exam we took to obtain our qualification to work as tour guides required the knowledge of, at least, two foreign languages so we started to study by ourselves English and Spanish.
+The exam we took to obtain our qualification to work as tourist guides required the knowledge of, at least, two foreign languages so we speak both English and Spanish.

-Helped and encouraged by our parents we travelled to USA and Latin America during the summer brake from high school, we did that for two years in a row.
-Yep, that was fun.
-Well, useful fun.
+Helped and encouraged by our parents we travelled to USA (Boston, NY city, Los Angeles) and Latin America (Costa Rica and Mexico) during the summer brake from high school, we did that for two years in a row.

 Currently we both practice Voga alla Veneta, which means rowing while standing up, exactly like a “gondoliere”.

-Here is a link to watch me during a regatta (I am the first rower, suffering):
+Here is a link to watch me (Marina) during a regatta (I am the first rower, suffering):